What Is a Film Fixer? The Complete Guide to Production Fixers

 The Local Professional Who Makes Foreign Shoots Possible

-Within the film industry, a fixer is a locally embedded production professional who manages the logistics, regulatory compliance, and human relationships that international crews cannot navigate alone.
-The term circulates across journalism, politics, and business, but in a production context it refers specifically to someone who pairs deep territorial knowledge — permit offices, crew networks, equipment vendors, unspoken rules — with enough production experience to deploy that knowledge under the pressure and pace of a live shoot.
+Here is the short of it.
+Within the film industry, a fixer is a locally embedded production pro who manages the logistics, regulatory compliance, and human relationships that global crews cannot handle alone.
+The term circulates across journalism, politics, and business.
+But in a production context it refers specifically to someone who pairs deep territorial knowledge — permit offices, crew networks, gear vendors, unspoken rules — with enough production experience to deploy that knowledge under the pressure and pace of a live shoot.

-- ●Fixers maintain active relationships with government film offices, municipal permit authorities, and community leaders across their operating territory
+- Fixers keep active relationships with government film offices, city permit authorities, and community leaders across their operating area

-- ●Most fixers in Colombia are fluent in Spanish and English, with some navigating indigenous languages encountered in the Amazon, the Sierra Nevada de Santa Marta, or the Pacific coast
+- Most fixers in Colombia are fluent in Spanish and English, with some handling indigenous languages encountered in the Amazon, the Sierra Nevada de Santa Marta, or the Pacific coast

-- ●The role spans a spectrum from an individual freelance coordinator to a full [production service company](/services/) with permanent staff and departmental infrastructure
+- The role spans a range from a person freelance coordinator to a full [shoot service firm](/services/) with permanent staff and departmental infrastructure

 How the Term Arrived in Film Production

+Here is the layout.
 The word entered the production vocabulary from foreign correspondence.
-Journalists reporting from conflict zones or developing countries relied on local contacts — fixers — to arrange interviews, translate in real time, and steer them through bureaucratic and physical terrain they could not navigate alone.
-As international film production expanded through the 1990s, and countries like Colombia began appearing on location scouts' shortlists, production companies realized they needed that same ground-level expertise at a scale journalism never demanded.
+Journalists reporting from conflict zones or developing countries relied on local contacts — fixers — to arrange interviews, translate in real time, and steer them through bureaucratic and physical terrain they could not handle alone.
+As global film production expanded through the 1990s, and countries like Colombia started appearing on location scouts' shortlists, production firms realized they needed that same ground-level expertise at a scale journalism never demanded.
 A journalist's fixer might arrange a single meeting with a government official.
-A fixer working on a Netflix series in Colombia coordinates months of multi-city logistics, manages dozens of local crew, liaises with Proimágenes Colombia on incentive eligibility, and navigates permit requirements that differ between Bogotá, Cartagena, and the Amazon — all simultaneously.
+A fixer working on a Netflix series in Colombia sets up months of multi-city logistics, manages dozens of local crew, liaises with Proimágenes Colombia on incentive eligibility, and navigates permit needs that differ between Bogotá, Cartagena, and the Amazon — all at once.

 Individual Fixer vs Production Service Company

-The distinction carries more weight than the terminology suggests.
-An individual fixer is typically a freelancer — a single experienced professional who provides coordination, translation, and local problem-solving for smaller productions.
-A production service company is a registered Colombian business that delivers end-to-end support: crew payroll, equipment rental, customs clearance for imported gear, financial accounting in COP, insurance, and production management under one entity.
-In Colombia, many of the strongest fixers began as solo operators coordinating documentary shoots in Bogotá or Cartagena and built companies around themselves as international demand grew.
-When a production searches for a fixer for a multi-city shoot involving Ley de Cine applications, they almost always need the organizational depth of a production service company rather than a single freelance contact.
+Here is how the work shapes up.
+The distinction carries more weight than the terminology hints.
+A person fixer is mostly a freelancer — a single skilled pro who gives planning, translation, and local problem-solving for smaller shoots.
+A shoot service firm is a registered Colombian business that delivers from start to finish support: crew payroll, gear rental, customs clearance for imported gear, financial accounting in COP, insurance, and production management under one entity.
+In Colombia, many of the strongest fixers started as solo operators setting up documentary shoots in Bogotá or Cartagena and built firms around themselves as global demand grew.
+When a production searches for a fixer for a multi-city shoot involving Ley de Cine applications, they almost always need the organizational depth of a shoot service firm rather than a single freelance contact.

 What Does a Fixer Do?